mikechau/ansible-jemalloc/README.md

 # The source path to download to.
 jemalloc_src_path: /usr/local/src/jemalloc

+# Note: This must be defined in the playbook.
 # Valid options:
 #   - source
 #   - package (CentOS only)